PUBLIC FLEET ELECTRIFICATION

-November 24, 2021GASOLINE VEHICLE PHASEOUT ADVANCES AROUND THE WORLD
+August 10, 2023GASOLINE VEHICLE PHASEOUT ADVANCES AROUND THE WORLD

 A gasoline vehicle phaseout is sometimes called an internal combustion engine ban, or ICE ban.
 Many countries are planning to ban sales of new diesel vehicles in addition to new gasoline powered cars.
-The long list of countries planning to ban sales of new fossil fuel vehicles shows a growing trend of countries moving beyond gasoline to cleaner, cheaper alternatives.

 World Gasoline Phaseouts